Pee Wee passed away unexpectedly at Fort Walton Beach Medical Center on the morning of Jan. 15, 2012.

 To share memories, express condolences and sign the guestbook, please visit www.daviswatkins.com

-Published in Northwest Florida Daily News from January 17 to January 18, 2012
+Published Online in Northwest Florida Daily News from Jan.
+17 to Jan.
+18, 2012